13 Best Watches for 2026: What Experts Recommend

 See more picks in our guide to the best digital watches of the year.

-6. Best Dive Watch of 2025: Citizen Promaster BN0151-09L
+6. Best Dive Watch: Citizen Promaster BN0151-09L

 At around $316, the Citizen Promaster BN0151-09L delivers true dive-watch capability at a price that’s hard to beat.
 With its rugged build and reliable Eco-Drive movement, it’s become a favorite among divers and casual wearers alike.